0vercl0k/wtf/README.md

 In this section I briefly mention various differences between the execution backends.

 ### bochscpu
-- ✅ Full system code-coverage,
+- ✅ Full system code-coverage (edge coverage available via `--edges`),
 - ✅ Demand-paging,
 - ✅ Timeout is the number of instructions which is very precise,
 - ✅ Full execution traces are supported,